prosk-sudo/prosk-sudo/README.md

 <br/>

-- 🔭 I’m currently studying for the final exams :)
+- 🔭 I am actively looking for a job :)
-- 🌱 Thinking about my future
+- 🌱 Learning German
-- ⚡ Fun fact: I love bouldering and playing the piano
+- ⚡ I love bouldering and playing the piano

 ---